Lakeside Middle School

-For more than 30 years, Lakeside School’s Outdoor Program has given thousands of students the chance to experience the wonders of nature and the thrill of adventure and has gradually evolved into a self-sustaining curriculum with its own graduation requirements.
-Run by experienced educators and outdoor experts, Chip Mehring and his team, the program emphasizes experiential learning and inspires self-discovery.
+For more than 35 years, Lakeside School’s Outdoor Program has given thousands of students the chance to experience the wonders of nature and the thrill of adventure and has gradually evolved into a self-sustaining curriculum with its own graduation requirements.
+Run by experienced educators and outdoor experts; Chip Mehring, Graeme Somerville and their team, the program emphasizes experiential learning and inspires self-discovery.

 Middle and Upper School students participate this experiential learning program that involves learning by doing, thereby teaching students to learn from their experiences, not just about their experiences.
 A primary focus of the program is to introduce students to their own backcountry, while keeping travel time and expense to a minimum.

 Through outdoor education, students learn to step out of their comfort zone and gain more self-confidence.
 Participants build meaningful relationships more easily than they can in a traditional classroom setting, and the adventure of the outdoors helps to form powerful bonds.
 In outdoor education, we help students make connections between the classroom and the real world.

 The students get introduced to new skills which can be applied toward lifelong pursuits.
 They gain a better awareness of their surroundings, of each other and themselves, and they learn to live more consciously.
 Participants develop the skills to re-create their experience with other groups.
 They learn to stop and reflect on the learning process, become competent at translating experiential learning into generic terms, and figure out how to apply that process to other situations.

 During their outdoor trips, the students become an expedition team.
 When they return having experienced the wilderness and its power to transform lives, they become good stewards of the environment and help to protect it for future generations.
 Students also experience the benefit of living simply and, hopefully, adopt the attitude of conservation.